Submit A Blog Post

 Take a little extra time defining your topic and the post will flow better and you’ll develop something that matters to readers.
 “Like when you’re developing a topic for a great speech, think about your audience’s interests…and what they want to read!”

 Perhaps the most crucial part of actually getting readers to start reading your post is when they see it on the blog site or D86 website.
 “As in any speech that we write we want to grab the audience’s attention with a clever title!”

 First impressions matter.
 Once you’ve got someone past your post’s title your opening line draws them deeper into your post.
 “Once again we all know as toastmasters how important that introductory line is…the one that sets the hook and starts reeling us in!”

 A post needs to have a message.
 If it’s just an intriguing title and opening you’ll get people to read – but if the post doesn’t ‘matter’ to them it’ll never get traction.
-“In your CC speech project _Get to the Point_ get your point across with simplicity, eliminating any jargon and unnecessary words and descriptions.”
+Get your point across with simplicity, eliminating any jargon and unnecessary words and descriptions.

 Activate Your Audience